-The biggest update to arrive since iOS 18 and iPadOS 18 is coming out very soon, and it's packed with new features and changes for your iPhone or iPad.
+The biggest update to arrive since iOS 18 and iPadOS 18 just came out, and it's packed with new features and changes for your iPhone or iPad.
 From new Apple Intelligence capabilities to Game Center improvements and new calling tools, there's a lot going on in iOS 18.1 and iPadOS 18.1.

 The Apple Intelligence features in the first section below only apply to newer iPhone and iPad models, but you can jump down past Apple Intelligence below to dive into the latest features and changes that apply to all iPhone and iPad models that support iOS 18.1 and iPadOS 18.1.